leo6862/pointattentionvlad/README.md

 Benchmark dataset Dowload address： https://drive.google.com/open?id=1Wn1Lvvk0oAkwOUwR0R6apbrekdXAUg7D

-code for experiments on KAIST will be available soon. code for processing the raw KAIST　dataset to trainable data for neural network is based on c++， it wall be available soon.

 ## Install using docker
 docker is recommended for setting up the environment.
 All the scripts are recommended to run in the docker container.